 - Provides follow up support into higher education, training and early careers

 - Develops strong inter-personal bonds with families, youth and community partners

 - Demonstrates a passion for serving low income and under-represented youth and families

 - Demonstrates cultural competence working with youth and families from diverse social, economic, ethnic, educational and cultural backgrounds

 - Mentors, advocates, and counsels students to develop resiliency and strengthen life skills

 - Encourages and/or develops family support to bridge school, college and career transitions

 The above responsibilities will be undertaken through three separate but mutually reinforcing programs: ASPIRE (10%); Gear Up (40%); and the College and Career Incentive Program (50%).
 The duties for the ASPIRE program include orienting and coordinating volunteer mentors to be available for all students interested in college and career exploration.
 Gear Up administration requires coordinating and reporting on activities developed by Rogue River Jr/Sr High School.
 The College and Career Incentive Program provides intensive, targeted support to low-income, first generation college-bound students

 Minimum Qualifications and Experience

-How to Apply: Please submit a cover letter describing your interest and talents for this position and include a detailed resume that speaks to the responsibilities and qualifications listed above.
-Please submit your materials in by email to firstname.lastname@example.org.
+How to Apply: Please submit a detailed resume that speaks to the responsibilities and qualifications listed above.
+Please submit your materials in by email to Kim DeSimone at firstname.lastname@example.org.
 College Dreams will review applications on a rolling basis.
 Candidates are encouraged to apply early.
-The recruitment closes on Monday, April 16 at 5:00 p.m. or as soon as it is filled.
+The recruitment closes on Wednesday, June 27 at 5:00 p.m.
 College Dreams is an equal opportunity employer and is committed to hiring staff that represent the communities we serve.
-Racial, ethnic, and religious minorities, LGBTQIA+ people, people with disabilities, and veterans are encouraged to apply.
+Auxiliary aids and services are available upon request to individuals with disabilities.
+Racial, ethnic, and religious minorities, LGBTQ people, people with disabilities, and veterans are encouraged to apply.